developervijay7/laravel-quickstart/README.md

 ## Laravel Sponsors

 We would like to extend our thanks to the following sponsors for funding Laravel development.
-If you are interested in becoming a sponsor,  please visit the Laravel  [Patreon page](https://patreon.com/taylorotwell).
+If you are interested in becoming a sponsor,  please visit the James L. Masi  [Patreon page](https://www.patreon.com/jlmasi).

 ### Other Packages Included